DevManSam777/devleads/docs/SETUP-GUIDE.md

 - ⚠️ Never commit the `.env` file to version control
 - **FIREBASE_PRIVATE_KEY**: Copy the entire private key value from the JSON file, including the quotation marks and everything between them (e.g., `"-----BEGIN PRIVATE KEY-----\nYour-Key-Here\n-----END PRIVATE KEY-----\n"`)
 - The `FIREBASE_PRIVATE_KEY` should include the `\n` characters for line breaks
+- The `EMAIL_PASS` value should be wrapped in quotation marks
 - Email settings are optional - the app works without them but it is highly recommended

 ---